zakladniy/weather_telegram_bot/README.md

 ### Bot info

 - You may search bot in Telegram by name: @wthr_spb_bot
 - To start chat with bot and get weather info send message: /start
-- Response from bot may not fast (1-5 seconds), because I use free Heroku price plan